Pharmacy benefit management: Market and competition

 As of 2013, in the United States, most of the large managed prescription drug benefit expenditures were conducted by about 60 PBMs.
-Few PBMs are independently owned and operated; they operate inside of integrated healthcare systems (e.g., Kaiser Permanente or Veterans Health Administration), as part of retail pharmacies, major chain drug stores (e.g., CVS Pharmacy or Rite-Aid), and as subsidiaries of managed=care plans or insurance companies (e.g., UnitedHealth Group).
+Few PBMs are independently owned and operated; they operate inside of integrated healthcare systems (e.g., Kaiser Permanente or Veterans Health Administration), as part of retail pharmacies, major chain drug stores (e.g., CVS Pharmacy or Rite-Aid), and as subsidiaries of managed care plans or insurance companies (e.g., UnitedHealth Group).

-As of 2015, the three largest public PBMs were Express Scripts by CIGNA, CVS Health (formerly CVS Caremark, by CVS Aetna) and OptumRx/Catamaran by United Health.
+As of 2015, the three largest public PBMs were Express Scripts by Cigna, CVS Health (formerly CVS Caremark, by CVS Aetna) and OptumRx/Catamaran by United Health.

 As of 2022, Caremark Rx, Express Scripts, OptumRx, Humana, Prime Therapeutics, and MedImpact Healthcare Systems were the six largest PBMs that control 95% of the market, while the top three controlled 80% of the market.
 As of 2024, the top 3 controlled a market of almost $600 billion.

 The National Community Pharmacists Association reported that health insurance premiums increased by a nationwide average of 16.66% between 2015 and 2019.
 In states with licensing regulations, the increase in premiums was 0.3% lower than the national average, while in states without these regulations, it was 0.4% above the average.

 Express Scripts

 In 2012, Express Scripts acquired rival Medco Health Solutions for $29.1 billion and became "a powerhouse in managing prescription drug benefits".
-As of 2015, Express Scripts Holding Company was the largest pharmacy benefit management organization in the United States.
+In 2015, Express Scripts Holding Company was the largest pharmacy benefit management organization in the United States.

 In October 2015, Express Scripts began reviewing pharmacy programs run by AbbVie Inc and Teva Pharmaceuticals Industries Ltd regarding the potential use of tactics that "can allow drugmakers to work around reimbursement restrictions" from Express Scripts and other insurers.
 These reviews resulted from investigations into "questionable practices" at Valeant Pharmaceuticals International Inc's partner pharmacy, Philidor Rx Services.

+In 2018, Cigna bought Express Scripts in a deal valued at $67 billion.
+At the time, Express Scripts was the second-largest PBM, managing around 80 million people.
+This merger was contributed to a sweeping inquiry by the U.S. Federal Trade Commission (FTC) into the PBM industry in 2022.

+As of 2025, Cigna's Express Scripts is the largest PBM in the United States by market share, after overtaking CVS Caremark.